Paris Musee de la Publicite museum

 However, there is free admission to disabled visitors and a carer accompanying them, plus any person under the age of 26, although we would like to point out that proof of eligibility may be required.

-Access to Musee de la Publicite
+Musee de la Publicite access

 However, just a little further walk and you have the Pyramides stop via lines 7 and 14 or there is the Concorde stop serving lines 1, 8 and 12, which is located at the Place de la Concorde close to the start of the Avenue des Champs Elysees.

-As an alternative, you can utilise the buses and the bus lines 21, 27, 39, 42, 45, 58, 67, 68, 69, 70, 72, 73, 74, 84, 85, 94 and 95 along with the Noctilien Night Bus Service via lines N01, N11, N12, N13, N15, N16, N21 and N24 will get you within walking distance of the Musee de la Publicite section of the Musee des Arts Decoratifs and numerous other tourist attractions in Paris.
+As an alternative, you can utilise the buses and the bus lines 21, 27, 39, 42, 45, 58, 67, 68, 69, 70, 72, 73, 74, 84, 85, 94 and 95 along with the Noctilien Night Bus Service via lines N01, N11, N12, N13, N15, N16, N21 and N24 will get you within walking distance of the Musee de la Publicite section of the Musee des Arts Decoratifs and numerous other Paris tourist attractions.